Skip to Content, Navigation, or Footer.

 Science Section

-My name is Adi Raman and I am the executive science editor for spring 2024!
-The Daily’s Science section is a place where STEM writers and Daily readers come together to rejoice in a common passion for cutting-edge research and other happenings in the world of science.
-Whether you’re a biology major with fingers itching to type about new medicines, wish to report on groundbreaking engineering innovations, or would like to get the word out about all of the incredible research happening on campus, boy are we the perfect fit for you!
-We welcome anyone with any level of background or knowledge in the STEM field to pitch and write engaging stories.
+The Daily’s Science section is a place where STEM writers and Daily readers come together to rejoice in a common passion for learning about innovations, cutting-edge research and other happenings in the world of science, technology, engineering and mathematics.
+Whether you’re a biology major with fingers itching to type about new medicines, wish to report on groundbreaking engineering innovations or would like to get the word out about all of the incredible STEM research happening on campus, boy, are we the perfect fit for you!
+We welcome students from all levels of experience in the STEM field to pitch and write engaging stories.

 Video Section

-I’m Chloe Nacson-Schechter and I’m excited to serve as the executive video editor for spring 2024!
-The Video section is the perfect place for students looking to explore all facets of video journalism including production, interviewing and editing.
-We publish video content ranging from student experiences at Tufts to news reports of events in the greater Boston area.
+We are Jake and Trey, and we’re excited to serve as the Executive Video Editors for spring 2025!
+The Video section is the perfect place for students looking to explore all facets of video journalism including production, interviewing, and editing.
+We publish video content ranging from student experiences at Tufts to documentaries, to news reports of events in the greater Boston area.
+THIS semester specifically, we will be expanding from individual features to more consistent collaborations with the News section.
 The video section is uniquely flexible, both in terms of commitment and contribution.
-If you’re passionate about videomaking, or want to collaborate with other sections of the Daily to produce fun multimedia content, shoot me an email at video@tuftsdaily.com.
+If you’re passionate about videomaking, or want to collaborate with other sections of the Daily to produce fun multimedia content, shoot us an email at video@tuftsdaily.com.

 Photo Section